 Beware!
 These IRS Tax Scams Could Cost You Big in 2019

 Identify theft continues to be a huge problem and even more so during tax season.
-Once again, scammers will be out in full force trying to steal millions for the 2019 tax season.
+Once again, scammers will be out in full force trying to steal millions for the for the rest of the 2019 tax season.

 Here's a list of potential scams from the IRS that could wind up costing you big money and giving you major stress.